 Facts About Our Work in Grenada

-Food For The Poor works with partners such as Caritas and the Bishop’s Office in Grenada, which helps in the distribution of Gifts In Kind to families in need.
-Food For The Poor donors also work with three orphanages as part of the Angels Of Hope program.
-Fifty children have a home, food and people to give them loving care.
+Food For The Poor works with partners such as Caritas and the Bishop’s Office in Grenada, which helps in the distribution of essential aid to families in need.
+Food For The Poor donors also work with three children's homes as part of the Angels Of Hope program.
+Fifty-one children have a home, food and people to give them loving care.
 The children also receive donated items such as food, clothing, personal hygiene products, shoes, and school materials every month.

-In the first six months of 2018, Food For The Poor shipped 29 tractor-trailer loads of goods that included:
+In 2018, Food For The Poor shipped 58 tractor-trailer loads of goods that included:

 - Water pumps for wells

 - Sewing machines.

 - Hygiene and personal care items

 - Canned vegetables, meats and other food items

 - Educational supplies, including books, pens, pencils and paper